Getting Money for Your New Farm Enterprise

 USDA Farm Service Agency (FSA) Microloan Program

-Revised in 2013, the new program offers a simplified application process on loans up to $50,000.
+The program offers a simplified application process.
 To qualify, it is helpful if beginning farmers have:

 –A business plan that shows income and expenses and ability to repay the loan